 Rabbi Michael Z. Cahana joined our community in July, 2006, becoming the 18th Senior Rabbi to serve Congregation Beth Israel in Portland, Oregon.
-Leading congregations throughout the East Coast, Rabbi Cahana has strived to create vibrant and inclusive Jewish communities.
+Leading synagogues in the Midwest and the East Coast, Rabbi Cahana has strived to create vibrant and inclusive Jewish communities.
 Through his leadership and programming, Rabbi Cahana has reached out to unaffiliated Jews, interfaith families and others who have struggled to find a home in the Jewish community.
 Rabbi Cahana brings to Congregation Beth Israel his passion for creating a warm, supportive community in which Jewish learning and worship are exciting and engaging.

 While studying in Jerusalem, he met his wife, Cantor Ida Rae Cahana who is formerly the Senior Cantor of Manhattan’s Central Synagogue and now serves as Senior Cantor at CBI.
 They live in Portland with their son, David, and triplet daughters Sarit, Liora and Idit.

 Rabbi Cahana can be reached via e-mail.